Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

 A retailer draws a geofence around its outlets to trigger mobile alerts for customers who have downloaded the retailer’s mobile app.
 In these cases, a geofence that the retailer manages is integrated with the app, and users also have an option to decline location access for the app.

 Once the users accept to share their location, retailers can directly send them their favourite offers and have them visit right at that moment!
 Isn’t that wonderful?

 Here’s how things happen:

 Locations services: To determine a user’s device within a geofence, geofencing in mobile app employs cellular triangulation, wi-fi tower triangulation or GPS.
-Cellular and wifi are recommended for their reliability as GPS-based solutions and are deemed to be the “battery-drainers”.
+Cellular and wi-fi are recommended for their reliability as GPS-based solutions and are deemed the “battery-drainers”.

-Hardware requirements: Geofencing doesn’t need hardware.
-It is just a software form that can be incorporated into a mobile app and handled through an online dashboard or API.
+Hardware requirements: Geofencing doesn’t need hardware, and it is just a software form that can be incorporated into a mobile app and handled through an online dashboard or API.

 Target range: Geofencing in mobile apps is much advantageous for large-range outdoor marketing.
 This usually covers an area of about 50 and 50,000 m radii, for instance, a shopping mall or a neighbourhood.